maastrichtlawtech/extraction_libraries/echr/README.md

         The end publication date (yyyy-mm-dd)
         <li><strong>verbose: boolean, optional, default False</strong></li>
         This option allows for additional printing, showing live progress of the extraction process.
-        <li><strong>skip_missing_dates: boolean, optional, default False</strong></li>
-        This option makes the extraction not collect data for cases where there is no judgement date provided.
         <li><strong>fields: list of strings, optional, default all available fields</strong></li>
         This argument can be provided, to limit the metadata to be downloaded.
 These fields will appear as different columns in the csv file / Dataframe object.
 The full list of fields is attached in the appendix.